coado/blog/articles/algorithmic-stablecoins.md

 ## Fractional stablecoins

 Fractional stablecoins are both `collaterally-backed` and `algorithmically modified`.
 Tokens are less than 100% collateralized with other stablecoins like USDC, so in other words, there could be more coins than fiat-baked tokens.
 It improves the efficiency as long as the algorithm stabilizes the price of the token.
 The program works alike to seigniorage tokens, so the algorithm burns or mints a second token and encourages users to sell and buy tokens which cause price stabilization.

+## Advanteges and drawbacks of algorithmic stablecoins

+As long as algorithmic stablecoins provide stability and security to investors' money, there are a few advantages that arise.
+Firstly, those algorithms enable earning passive income for the holders.
+Accumulating stablecoins long-term and getting almost certain enrichment is a much more secure idea, than buying random altcoin.
+Secondly, algorithmic stablecoins are decentralized entities, which means, that there is no risk behind some third-party organizations or companies' foul-ups.

+Regarding drawbacks, algorithmic stablecoins utterly rely on the program, which means that, if some hacker finds a vulnerability in the smart contract or the system will just fail, all of the money would be gone!
+Therefore, it is really important to check, if the stablecoin has some contract authentication and if it was tested thoroughly.
+Moreover, holding your savings in a poorly stabilized token would lead to some loss of money due to volatility.
+The best idea is to never hold all cash in one token.